Connecting audio equipment

 - Connect the USB cable of the turntable, or tapedeck, to the computer, then launch Audacity.
 If Audacity was already running when you connected the cable, restart Audacity or choose .

 - Use the Device Toolbar to set the recording and playback devices and set the channels to "2(stereo) Recording Channels" ('or mono if required):

 - In this example, the input is set to be an external USB soundcard (Edirol UA-1EX).

 - Sometimes the name includes the phrase "USB Audio CODEC", though Windows usually calls most USB external devices "microphones".

 - Some higher-end USB recording interfaces may appear as their explicit manufacturer's name, as in our example here.

 |Ignore any instructions in the manufacturer's guide to select "stereo mix" as the input.|

 - You will usually need to set the output device to be the named speakers of your computer's built-in computer sound device (as in the above image), as most USB turntables and cassette decks do not have playback facilities and thus you would not hear what is being played.

-- From the Transport Menu check "Software Playthrough" to be "on" to hear the turntable or other device through the computer speakers.
+- From the Transport Menu check "Enable audible input monitoring" to be "on" to hear the turntable or other device through the computer speakers.
 This setting can be toggled on/off easily using .

 For details see Recording with USB turntables or USB cassette decks.